 Developers often provide in-kind or monetary contributions to facilitate construction of infrastructure that would result in a positive impact on property values.
 Often these contributions are negotiated to reflect the benefit the developer derives from the project.
 If funding is negotiated, project sponsors often request the money during the early portion of the debt service period.
 This enables the project sponsor to better leverage other funding sources.
-These contributions are also generated from fees imposed for the development in designated areas and the local authorities have a high level of discretion over the use of these funds.
+These contributions are also generated from fees imposed for the development in designated areas such as the STMP in the West County.